About and using G

 - Shake the bottle before measuring a dose as G can settle causing later doses to be stronger than earlier ones

-- G is usually sold in 500ml and 1 litre quantities which is why it's decanted into smaller containers to a syringe or pipette can be inserted
+- GBL is usually sold in larger bottle quantities (eg: 1 litre) which is why it's decanted into smaller containers to a syringe or pipette can be inserted

-- Put G out of the way, so people don’t pick it up thinking it’s a glass of water
+- Put bottles/ storage containers out of the way so people don’t pick it up thinking it’s water

 - Some people dye their G with blue food colouring to distinguish it from water and help prevent accidental dosing

-Many thanks to the volunteers who gave time freely to write this section including A, H, N, C, V, L, G, K, D, and P. We are not doctors or substance misuse professionals, rather a group of gorgeous informed gay men, passionate about sex and our health, with direct experience of drug use, addiction, withdrawal, and recovery.
-Let us know if you have a suggestion to improve this section.↑ Back to top
+Huge thanks to the volunteers who give their time freely to research and write this complex section.
+Contributors include A, H, N, C, V, L, G, K, D, B, F, T and P. We are not doctors or substance misuse professionals, rather a group of gorgeous informed gay men, passionate about sex and our health, with direct experience of drug use, addiction, withdrawal, and recovery.
+Let us know if you have a suggestion.↑ Back to top